Second COVID-19 death confirmed in Muscatine County

 The first Muscatine County COVID-19 death, resident Patty Samuelson, age 57, occurred March 31.
-As of April 13, there have been 102 COVID cases confirmed in the county.
+As of April 13, there have been 102 COVID-19 cases confirmed in the county.

 "Our heartfelt condolences go out to the family of the person lost," said Mayor Diana Broderson.
 "I ask the community to join me in praying for the family."
 In the press release announcing the death, Director Christy Roby Williams of Muscatine County Public Health also extended her sympathy to the victim.